The 15 Best Yoga Poses to Build Better Balance

 Better Balance On and Off the Mat

 Balance is both a physical and a mental state.
-While yoga postures focus on strengthening the muscles you need to stay upright for a good many years to come, the holistic practice of yoga is also working on your mind, subtly reinforcing what’s important and reminding us to leave the rest behind.
+While yoga postures focus on strengthening the muscles you need to stay upright for a good many years to come, the holistic practice of yoga is also working on your mind, bringing more balance to your life off the mat by subtly reinforcing what’s important and reminding us to leave the rest behind.
 While this type of work is more difficult to measure, you’ll notice its effects as you continue to practice over time.

 By Ann Pizer who has been practicing and writing about yoga for over 20 years.